 JMC Article Submission TypesManuscripts may be submitted in one of three areas:

-Outreach Programs.These papers are intended to support individuals or organizations in starting or sustaining Math Circle outreach programs.
+Outreach Programs.These papers are intended to support individuals or organizations in starting or sustaining outreach programs aligned with the Math Circle core values.
 Authors must identify the target audience of the program, explain the need for and goals of the outreach program, outline the intended implementation and management of the outreach program, and reflect on successes and challenges of the actual implementation of the program.
 The inclusion of participant work or session video is strongly encouraged.
 Supplemental materials related to the program description should be included as appendices.

-Professional Development.These papers are intended to support leaders of K-12 Math Circle teacher professional development.
+Professional Development.These papers are intended to support leaders of K-12 teacher professional development aligned with the Math Circle core values.
 Authors must identify the target audience of the professional development, explain how the professional development aligns with current standards and practices for mathematics teaching and learning, outline the intended implementation of the professional development, and reflect on successes and challenges of the actual implementation of the professional development.
 The inclusion of participant work or session video is strongly encouraged.
 Supplemental materials such as handouts, presentation notes, and materials lists, should be included as appendices.

-Manuscript PreparationSubmit a single PDF document for the main manuscript, as well as the original LaTeX or Word file as a supplemental document.
-Papers will be published in LaTeX and authors are encouraged to create manuscripts using this source format.
+Manuscript PreparationSubmit a single, blinded PDF document for the main manuscript, as well as the original, blinded LaTeX or Word file as a supplemental document.
+Published manuscripts will be formatted with LaTeX.

 HeadingsUse a decimal system of headings with no more than three levels: